眾生無邊誓願度

 Addressing and Counteracting Latent Defilements

-Everyone possesses dormant defilements that they are unaware of or find difficult to observe; these only manifest under specific causes and conditions.
-Is it better to actively participate in social activities to bring them to the surface, or to practice in seclusion to prevent their manifestation?
+Every individual harbors latent klesas (afflictions) of which they are unaware or which are difficult to observe; these only manifest under specific causes and conditions.
+Is it better to actively engage in social activities to allow these latent klesas to surface, or to practice in seclusion to prevent their manifestation?

-Dormant defilements primarily refer to the habitual tendencies of defilements.
-Greed, hatred, delusion, arrogance, doubt, and wrong views are the defilements themselves.
-Without attaining the first dhyana or reaching the third fruition, these defilements cannot be eradicated; they will manifest when the opportunity arises, though their intensity varies among individuals.
-The concept of dormant defilements means that the habitual tendencies of defilements lie dormant within the mind-consciousness and are not easily detected.
-These tendencies begin to be severed from the first-ground Bodhisattva stage; ordinary beings and Arhats lack the capacity to eliminate them.
-If the manifestation of defilements is too severe, one should cultivate meditative concentration more diligently and contemplate the principle of non-self.
-If one cannot detect them oneself yet wishes to subdue them, one must hone oneself among people, accept others' feedback, and be adept at following good advice; one should not become resentful or commit unwholesome actions when others point them out.
-If this is the case, one should minimize interaction with crowds.
-If not, one should frequently reflect on one's bodily, verbal, and mental actions amidst people and humbly heed others' admonitions.
+Latent klesas primarily refer to habitual tendencies of afflictions.
+Greed, hatred, delusion, arrogance, doubt, and wrong views are the klesas themselves.
+Without attaining the first dhyana (meditative absorption) or reaching the third fruition (of the noble path), these klesas cannot be eradicated.
+Given the right conditions, they will manifest, though some people experience them mildly while others severely.
+The concept of "latent klesas" means that the habitual tendencies of afflictions lie dormant in the alaya-vijnana (storehouse consciousness), making them difficult to detect.
+Bodhisattvas begin to sever these tendencies from the first bhumi (stage of enlightenment), while ordinary beings and arhats lack this ability.
+If the manifestation of klesas is too intense, one should cultivate dhyana more diligently and contemplate the principle of non-self.
+If one cannot detect them personally yet wishes to subdue them, one must temper oneself extensively among people, accept others' feedback, and be adept at compliance.
+If one reacts to others' critiques with hatred and creates unwholesome karma, it is better to minimize exposure to crowds.
+If not, one should frequently reflect on one's bodily, verbal, and mental actions within groups and humbly heed others' admonitions.

-Both subduing and eradicating defilements occur in the midst of encountering circumstances: one recognizes the arising of defilements, reflects inwardly, and severs them immediately.
-If one distances oneself from people, defilements are less likely to manifest and thus remain undetected, hidden within the mind with no opportunity for eradication.
-When reborn in other Buddha-lands, where conditions are entirely favorable, defilements have no chance to manifest, making their eradication difficult and spiritual progress slow.
-Although life may be comfortable, the advancement on the path proceeds very gradually.
+Both subduing and eradicating klesas occur amidst encountering circumstances and objects.
+When one detects the arising of klesas, one should turn the light inward and sever them immediately.
+If one isolates oneself from others, klesas are less likely to manifest, making them undetectable.
+Consequently, the klesas remain hidden within the mind, with no opportunity for eradication.
+In other Buddha-lands, where conditions are entirely favorable, klesas lack the chance to manifest, making their eradication extremely difficult and spiritual progress very slow.
+Although life there may be comfortable, advancement on the path proceeds at a sluggish pace.

 ——Master Sheng-Ru's Teachings